DavidLeifer/OpenSourceDocument/README.md

 Chapters 0-10 are in a lesson plan structure.

-Chapter 11 is a peer-referenced writeup on basic skateboarding.
+Chapter 11-13 is a peer-referenced writeup on skateboarding and anatomy.

 ### Chapter 0: Introduction to Computers
 Uses Python to introduce how computers work.
 By the end of the class you should be able to execute code using existing Python libraries like Pandas.